f-hafner/f-hafner/README.md

 ## Hi there 👋

-I am a PhD economist-turned-into-programmer interested in many things related to data and software engineering, and in particular machine learning for social data, efficient and high-performance computing, and information retrieval.
+I am a PhD economist-turned-into-programmer interested in many things related to data and software engineering, and in particular machine learning for economic & social data, efficient and high-performance computing, and information retrieval.

 My programming skills focus on Python, R and SQL.
 I am curious about analytics with Apache Arrow, GPU-accelerated statistics, C++.